streetmix/streetmix/docs/docs/contributing/code/reference/project.md

 ## Browser support

-Because of limited resources, browser support is any of the evergreen desktop browsers (e.g. Firefox, Chrome, Safari, and Edge).
-We [do not support Internet Explorer](/user-guide/support/faq#internet-explorer).
+Browser support includes the last two major versions of any of the evergreen desktop browsers (e.g. Firefox, Chrome, Safari, and Edge).
+Commonly-used tablet devices such as iPads are supported, as well as laptops with touchscreens.

-Mobile support is also limited, because the application was not initially designed for mobile.
-However, we should be supporting tablet devices such as iPads and laptops with touchscreens.
+Mobile support is limited, because the application was not initially designed for mobile, but we expect support to be complete eventually.